MollyAdamsson/The-fork/README.md

 * As a first time user I want the logout to be simple
 * As a first time user I want to easily understand the menu
 * As a first time user I want to easily understand the booking system
-* As a first time user I want to easily understand ho to change/delete my reservations
+* As a first time user I want to easily understand how to change/delete my reservations

 ## Site structure